New bear spray requirements.

 - No headphones.
 Running with headphones is unsafe as it impedes the ability to hear traffic, directions from race officials and wildlife.
 The no headphone rule will be strictly enforced.
 Runners will be given one warning and a further infraction will result in a 20 minute time penalty for the team.

 - Prior to their anticipated start, runners must check-in at the station at the beginning of their assigned leg.
-Runners must present a completed waiver and check in form to the race official at the station.
-Participants under the age of 18 must have the waiver signed by their parent or legal guardian.
 The runner’s race bib will be provided at the time of check-in.

 - All runners must wear the assigned race bib so that it is clearly visible from the front.